pastly/cookerpoker/docs/client-server-api.md

 All actions for a game are indexed with a sequence number starting at one (TODO: start at a random number?
 Worth the complexity?
 Probably not.).
 The client records the sequence number of the latest (largest) action it last received.
-Sequence numbers monotonically increase; no sequence numbers are skipped.
+Sequence numbers only increase and can be skipped.
 As part of the client's request for any new actions, it sends the latest sequence number it knows about.
 The server is recording the game in its entirety and will send all actions the client has not yet seen.